Presidency of Pedro Pablo Kuczynski: Bribery scandal

 Carlos Moreno served as Presidential Adviser on health issues since the beginning of the government.
 He was, apparently, a very trustworthy person of Kuczynski.
 So, when he resigned on 4 October 2016, he caught the attention of the media.
-Kuczynski said at first that the resignation of his advisor was due to personal reasons and his heavy workload.
+Kuczynski said at first that the resignation of his advisor was for personal reasons and his heavy workload.
 However, Moreno himself explained that the reason was because they had recorded their conversations in the Government Palace and that they were involved in a corruption case.

 On 9 October, the television program Cuarto Poder broadcast an audio in which Moreno commented on negotiation for a clinic to sign an agreement with the Archbishopric of Lima and, thus, be able to access an agreement to serve patients insured in the System Integral de Salud (SIS).
 "It's the negotiation, I have the people who do it, I have the patients," Moreno said, as heard in the audio record.
 "That is our mine.
 You do not know how much money we are going to win," he added.
 Although Moreno was separated from the government as soon as the "negotiation" was exposed, the scandal shook an administration that was barely three months since initiation.